DarioSpiller/Bsplines-Matlab/README.md

 ## Running the tests

 This folder contains a preliminary version of the codes.
 Improvements and updates will be reported ASAP.
+Note that the mex files can give problems depending on the Matlab version you're using.
+In such a case, consider using the original m file or recreate the mex using the Matlab coder.

 ## Built With